-Our consolidated financial statements and the accompanying financial statement schedules for the period from inception (August 27, 2003) through December 31, 2005, as included with the annual report on Form 10-K for the year ended December 31, 2005, have been audited by and incorporated by reference herein in reliance upon the reports of, KPMG LLP, independent registered public accounting firm, and upon the authority of KPMG LLP as experts in accounting and auditing.
+Our consolidated financial statements and the accompanying financial statement schedules, as included in our Annual Report on Form 10-K for the year ended December 31, 2007 and incorporated herein by reference, have been audited by and incorporated herein by reference in reliance upon the reports of KPMG LLP, independent registered public accounting firm, and upon the authority of KPMG LLP as experts in accounting and auditing.

-The consolidated financial statements of Vibra Healthcare, LLC for the period from inception (May 14, 2004) through December 31, 2005 as included with the annual report on form 10-K for the period ending December 31, 2005 and incorporated by reference have been audited by Parente Randolph, LLC, independent registered public accounting firm, as stated in their report incorporated by reference, and upon the authority of Parente Randolph, LLC as experts in accounting and auditing.
+The consolidated financial statements of Prime Healthcare Services, Inc. for the year ended December 31, 2006, as included in our Annual Report on Form 10-K for the period ended December 31, 2007 and incorporated herein by reference, have been audited by Moss Adams LLP, independent registered public accounting firm, as stated in their report incorporated by reference, and upon the authority of Moss Adams LLP as experts in accounting and auditing.